telliott99/MyUnix/unix1-navigation.rst

 Navigating from the command line
 ################################

-Starting with this chapter, we are going to learn about Unix.
+Starting with this chapter, we are going to learn about Unix and more specifically about the BASH shell, and the command line.
+An extended quote from the *bash Cookbook*:

+    The Unix operating system popularized the notion of separating the *shell* (the part of the system that lets you type commands) from everything else:  the input/output system, the scheduler, memory management..
+The shell was just one more program;  it was a program whose job was executing other programs on behalf of users.

+    Modern shells are very convenient.
+For example, they remember commands that you've typed, and let you re-use those commands.
+Modern shells also let you edit those commands.. define your own command abbreviations, shortcuts and other features.
+For an experienced user, typing commands (e.g with shorthand, shortcuts, command completion) is a lot more efficient and effective than dragging things around in a fancy windowed interface.

+    Beyond simple convenience, shells are programmable.
+There are many sequences of commands that you type again and again.  **Whenever you do anything a second time, you should ask "Can't I write a program to do this for me?"**  You can. [emphasis added]

-For other material on Unix and the command line, see:
+For more material on Unix and the command line, see:

 http://cli.learncodethehardway.org/book/